In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 The Keynesian Revolution

-The most revolutionary effect of Keynes’ influence is his reshaping of means and ends.
+The most revolutionary effect of Keynes' influence is his reshaping of means and ends.
 Mill introduced homo economicus as a rudimentary construct to aid in economic inquiry, not a characterization of human essence.
-Within Mill’s construct was an assumption that we will rationally discern and pursue certain ends.
-Reason is the means for choosing between various courses of action in achieving those ends.
+Within Mill's construct was an assumption that we will rationally discern and pursue certain ends.
+Reason is the means for choosing between various courses of action to achieve those ends.
 These ends include teleological ends.

 Keynes retains the idea of homo economicus but with substantial revision.
 With Keynes, there is no teleological purpose to guide economic behavior.
-“Animal spirits” drive human behavior, not reason in pursuit of meaningful action.
-Reason is how each individual can best satisfy animalistic desire.
+"Animal spirits" drive human behavior, not reason, in pursuit of meaningful action.
+Reason is how each individual can best satisfy animalistic desires.
 Consumption to meet these desires takes center stage.
 For Keynes, homo economicus is not simply a methodological construct.
 It is an anthropological given.
 We must base economic policy on this premise.

 In the General Theory [Keynes seminal book), economics abandons its nineteenth-century ambition to moral neutrality.
 It no longer seeks a place alongside chemistry and physics as a detached, disinterested, purely positive observer.
 It becomes, once again, a practical discipline with a moral vision.